-As part of its successful breakfast briefing series, the Lincoln Institute for Agri-Food Technology (LIAT), University of Lincoln, will be hosting a talk at Riseholme Campus on Wednesday 24th January 2018, with speakers from the University and guest speaker, Mr Richard Chadd FLS, Environment Agency.
+As part of its successful breakfast briefing series, the Lincoln Institute for Agri-Food Technology (LIAT), University of Lincoln, hosted a talk at Riseholme Campus on Wednesday 24th January 2018, with speakers from the University and guest speaker, Mr Richard Chadd FLS, Environment Agency.

-The agenda for the briefing is as follows.
+The agenda for the briefing was as follows.

 8.30am - arrival and breakfast

 9.00am – Welcome with LIAT Director, Prof Simon Pearson.